-- a) width defined by a linear interpolation from 480mm at the plane B-B to 355mm at the plane A-A - b) height defined by a continuous (non-linear) decrease from 400mm at the plane B-B to 300mm at the plane A-A - c) bottom corner and top chamfer by a linear interpolation between the two cross sections at plane B-B and plane A-A as defined in Drawing 4. - 15.4.4 The survival cell must contain the surface RS-SC-LWR. - 15.4.5 Referring to Drawing 8, the survival cell must provide a minimum free pedal volume from the front wheel centre line to 400mm behind the front wheel centre line.

-No part of the survival cell may encroach in the volume, which are defined by a linear extrusion of the above defined sections parallel to the car centre plane and at an angle of maximum +/-10° to the reference plane.
+- a.
+The external width of the survival cell between the planes B-B and C-C must be no less than 480mm and must be at least 75mm per side wider than the cockpit opening when measured normal to the inside of the cockpit aperture.
+These minimum dimensions must be maintained over a continuous height of at least 350mm. - b.
+Between the planes A-A and B-B, any external cross-section of the survival cell by a plane parallel to C-C must contain a rectangle with radii applied on its bottom corners and chamfers applied on its top corners, positioned symmetrically about the car centre plane, of the following dimensions: - i. width defined by a linear interpolation from 480mm at the plane B-B to 355mm at the plane A-A - ii. height defined by a continuous (non-linear) decrease from 400mm at the plane B-B to 300mm at the plane A-A - iii. bottom corner and top chamfer by a linear interpolation between the two cross sections at plane B-B and plane A-A as defined in Drawing 4. - c.
+The survival cell must contain the surface RS-SC-LWR. - d.
+Referring to Drawing 8, the survival cell must provide a minimum free pedal volume from the front wheel centre line to 400mm behind the front wheel centre line.
+No part of the survival cell may encroach in the volume, which is defined by a linear extrusion of the above sections parallel to the car centre plane and at an angle of maximum +/- 10° to the reference plane. - e.
 No part of the survival cell may encroach in RV-BB-TMP.
 The local planes $X{RV-BB-TMP}$ and $Y{RV-BB-TMP}$ defined in RV-BB-TMP must lie on $X_B=0$ and Y=0.